codesandbox/codesandbox-client/packages/homepage/content/changelog/3-6-1/index.md

   made the template icon popup close upon selecting the icon
 - We now correctly reset live counters after a sandbox is changed
 - Fixed up an issue impacting live throttling when editing a sandbox solo
+- Selections are now more stable in live sessions
+- Fixed React Refresh HMR for class components
+- You can now fork a sandbox twice again
+- Fixed creating private github repos from private sandboxes
+- Improved stability of reconnects in CodeSandbox Live